-There is an additional phone call, dedicated, and slack supports for customers on the Max plan.
+There is an additional phone call, dedicated, and Slack support for customers on the Max plan.

 How Getresponse Pricing Compare to Others

 On the contrary, you get more for paying less with Getresponse.
-Let’s take a look at what other competitors are doing in terms of pricing.
+Let’s look at what other competitors are doing in terms of pricing.

-Aweber price 500 contact list at $19/month.
-Though while Aweber does offer a 30-days forever free account for 500 subscribers base, $19 for 500 contacts is a bit above the industry average price in a paid plan.
+Aweber prices 500 contact lists at $19/month.
+While Aweber offers a 30-days forever free account for a 500-subscriber base, $19 for 500 contacts is a bit above the industry average price in a paid plan.

-Active Campaign price the same 1,000 contact list at $29/month.
-And from what it is displayed on the company’s website, the Getresponse Basic plan fairs better than the ActiveCampaign Lite plan feature-wise.
+Active Campaign prices the same 1,000 contact list at $29/month.
+And from what is displayed on the company’s website, the Getresponse Basic plan fairs better than the ActiveCampaign Lite plan feature-wise.

-ConverKit is one of the email marketing solutions that offer forever free plan for up to 1,000 subscribers.
+ConverKit is an email marketing solution that offers a forever free plan for up to 1,000 subscribers.
 That’s truly a good marketing offer.

 But when you go up the ladder and decide to take up the paid plan.
-1,000 subscriber list is priced at $29/month.
+A 1,000-subscriber list is priced at $29/per month.

-MailChimp offers a very competitive price than Getresponse, but the marketing tools can’t be compared to that of Getresponse.
+MailChimp offers a competitive price over Getresponse, but the marketing tools can’t be compared to Getresponse.
 And good to note that MailChimp also charges for both subscribe and unsubscribe contacts in your list.

-This could be a significant hidden cost to your marketing budget.
+This could be a high hidden cost to your marketing budget.
 Why should anyone be paying for unsubscribing contacts on their list?

 Getresponse Core Features

-By comparison, Getresponse email marketing solutions set it apart from many of the competitors.
+By comparison, Getresponse’s email marketing solutions set it apart from many competitors.
 And one of the most comprehensive in the industry.

-Getresponse constantly improves and expands it’s marketing features to meet with the reality of online marketing on the ground.
+Getresponse constantly improves and expands its marketing features to meet the reality of online marketing.

-Let’s take a peep into some of the core email marketing features that make Getresponse what it is today.
+Let’s peep into some core email marketing features that make Getresponse what it is today.

 One of the core features of Getresponse is the campaign analytics dashboard.

 There is the basic campaign analytics you’d expect to see in every email marketing solution.
-Like clicks, open rate, unsubscriber list, subscribers, etc…
+Like clicks, open rate, unsubscribe list, subscribers, etc…

-But Getresponse offers much more than that just the basics of email campaign analytics.
+But Getresponse offers much more than just the basics of email campaign analytics.

-You can compare two previously sent email messages side by side to learn more about what works.
-How your subscribers engage with it?
+You can compare two previously sent emails to learn more about what works.
+How do your subscribers engage with it?

-From the analytics interface, you can resend a message to any segment of the audience by clicking on the email icon.
+You can resend a message to any audience segment from the analytics interface by clicking the email icon.

 A/B Split Testing

-If you’re into marketing for long, you know the importance of testing to see what works.
+If you’ve been into marketing for a long time, you know the importance of testing to see what works.

 Getresponse A/B testing allows you to test up to five variants of your copy against each other.
-And you can test the content of your subject line, from fields, email content, and the delivery time.
+And you can test the content of your subject line from fields, email content, and delivery time.

-This is a very needed tool if you’re going to improve on your email open rate, clicks, and engagement.
+This tool is needed to improve email open rate, clicks, and engagement.

-This is a new e-commerce marketing feature recently introduce by Getresponse.
+This is a new e-commerce marketing feature recently introduced by Getresponse.

-With the conversion funnel features, it turns Getresponse from only an email marketing solutions to something you can practically use for eCommerce solutions.
+The conversion funnel features turn Getresponse from only an email marketing solution to something you can practically use for eCommerce solutions.

-This is a useful tool if you’re a solo-entrepreneur selling something online.
-The conversion funnel in Getresponse is an idea to let you create a full sales funnel without the need for an additional marketing app.
+This is useful if you’re a solo entrepreneur selling something online.
+The conversion funnel in Getresponse is an idea to let you create a full sales funnel without needing an additional marketing app.

 The good thing is that this feature is available on all plans.
-But on the Basic plan, you’re restricted to just one sale funnel.
-And you can’t use the user abandoned cart function.
+But you’re restricted to just one sale funnel on the Basic plan.
+And you can’t use the user-abandoned cart function.

-This feature lets you send an email message to customers who add items to the cart but didn’t complete the purchase.
+This feature lets you email customers who add items to the cart but didn’t complete the purchase.

-However, you can also integrate other third-party eCommerce platforms with your shop on Getresponse.
-Like Shopify, Bigcommerce, and Esty.
+However, you can integrate your Getresponse shop with third-party eCommerce platforms like Shopify, Bigcommerce, and Esty.

 Double or Single opt-ins?

-For beginners, let’s explore what a double opt-in and single opt-in is?
+For beginners, let’s explore what double opt-in and single opt-in are.

 In every email marketing solution, adding subscribers to your mailing list requires that users opt-in to receive newsletters from you.
 They need to give you their permission before you can send them email messages.

-So if you use a single opt-in process for your email sign up process, it means once the user fills in the required information and hits the CTA button (call-to-action), he’s automatically joining your mailing list.
+So, if you use a single opt-in for your email sign-up process, it means once the user fills in the required information and hits the CTA button (call-to-action), he’s automatically joining your mailing list.

-But if you enable the double opt-in process for email signup, this means users have to confirm their email address before they could join your mailing list.
+But if you enable the double opt-in process for email signup, users must confirm their email address before joining your mailing list.

-Even if there is a gift for subscribing.
-They won’t be able to access it until after their email address has been confirmed.
+Even if there is a gift for subscribing, they won’t access it until after their email address has been confirmed.

-The main advantage of a single opt-in process is that it makes it easy to get people on your list.
+The main advantage of a single opt-in process is that it makes getting people on your list easy.
 As a result, it grows your list size faster than when double opt-in is enabled.

-People don’t have to go through the email verification process to join your newsletter and receive the gift.
+People don’t have to complete the email verification process to join your newsletter and receive the gift.

-The disadvantage is that your email contact list can quickly get filled up with spams emails addresses, bot, and people who aren’t genuinely interested in your message.
+The disadvantage is that your contact list can quickly fill up with spam email addresses, bots, and people who aren’t genuinely interested in your message.

-While double opt-in ensures that only the people with a valid email address can join your mailing list.
-And to a degree, it allows only the people with high interest in your teachings to be part of your newsletter.
+While double opt-in ensures that only the people with a valid email address can join your mailing list, and to a degree, it allows only those with high interest in your teachings to be part of your newsletter.

-For me, double opt-in is way better than a single opt-in sign-up process.
+For me, double opt-in is way better than a single sign-up process.

-Though, I have a couple of time I use the single opt-in process.
-But from personal experience, having a small engaged email list size is better than having large but un-engaged subscribers.
+Though, I have used the single opt-in process a couple of times.
+But from personal experience, having a small engaged email list size is better than having large but unengaged subscribers.

-In Getresponse, you have the option to chose what best fit your email marketing type.
+In Getresponse, you can choose what best fits your email marketing type.

 Switching from single to double opt-in takes just a click of the mouse.
-And you don’t have to rebuild another form to make this work on an exiting sign-up form.
+And you don’t have to rebuild another form to make this work an exciting sign-up form.

-This is function is on-demand in Getresponse, you can go forth and back on an existing web form the way you like.
+This function is on-demand in Getresponse, and you can go forth and back on an existing web form the way you like.

 Email Delivery Rate

-If your emails are not hitting your subscribers inbox, it never get read.
+If your emails are not hitting your subscriber’s inbox, they never get read.
 Simple!

 While many email marketing services provider always tries to hide this aspect of their services, Getresponse is bold to discuss this on the website.